Last Updated on February 8, 2022 by Editorial Team

 6. Monster Math: Fun Free Math Games

 Monster Math is an educational adventure platform game that improves over 70 math skills including addition, subtraction, multiplication, division, and fractions.
 The gameplay involves guiding the player by giving answers of math equations to kill monsters and obstacles.
 The best part of the game is the customizability.
 You can configure the level of the game according to the pace.
-It covers age group of students from KG to Grade 5th.
+It covers the age group of students from KG to Grade 5th.
 As per the description of the game:

 Monster Math has something for kids in each grade in primary –